Terms of Business

 (a) This Contract commences on the commencement date stated in the Client Services Agreement (or Proposal).
 If no commencement date is specified, the Contract commences on the date of acceptance (as specified in the Client Services Agreement (or Proposal)), or the date on which the Services commenced, whichever is earlier.

 (b) Subject to any statutory provisions that apply to the Services, either party may terminate this Contract at any time by giving at least 14 days written notice.
-On termination, you shall immediately pay on request all fees and expenses due in respect of the Services provided up to the date of termination and, unless the Contract is terminated for cause, you will pay our reasonable costs and expenses incurred in connection with the termination of the Contract.
+On termination, you shall immediately pay on request all fees and expenses due in respect of the Services provided up to the date of termination and, unless the Contract is terminated for cause, you will pay our reasonable costs and expenses incurred in connection with the termination of the Contract, which shall be determined based on the actual documented costs and expenses directly related to the termination, including but not limited to, administrative costs and any third-party costs incurred.
 For the avoidance of doubt, the date of termination is the date on which any period of notice expires.

 (c) If our engagement relates to an external audit engagement and is terminated: